 Having spent 20 years working on his unpublished theory of evolution by means of Natural Selection, Darwin received a letter from Alfred Russel Wallace, who was collecting specimens on the Malay Archipelago.
 During intermittent bouts of fever (most likely malaria), Wallace had independently come up with a theory uncannily similar to Darwin’s theory of Natural Selection.
 To his mortification, after all those years of research, Darwin realised he was in danger of being scooped!

-Wallace’s letter no longer survives (which is gold dust for conspiracy theorists), but we do still have the distraught letter Darwin immediately dispatched to his friend and scientific confidante Charles Lyell:
+Wallace’s letter no longer survives (which is gold dust for the conspiracy theorists), but we do still have the distraught letter Darwin immediately dispatched to his friend and scientific confidante Charles Lyell:

 My dear Lyell